JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 The scenario is a bit different, since these "images" are served to the Facebook mobile client, which knows how to prepend the header to compose a valid JPEG image.
 In the case of a website, we would need to compose this using Javascript, which would probably remove most of the savings.
 A solution would be to use a Service Worker to do the composition, though we would still need some Javascript to send a "request" with the image contents.

 In any case, it seems a bit overkilling for the web, but I wanted to include it as a reference.
 [Using WebP for generating this preview images]({{ site.url }}/webp-placeholder-images/) can lead to similar savings without having to resort to "creative" solutions.

+### LQIP: Low Quality Image Placeholders

+Instead of waiting for the final image to be rendered, we can serve a highly compressed image first, and then switch to the large one.
+This is what  [Low Quality Image Placeholders (LQIP)](http://www.guypo.com/introducing-lqip-low-quality-image-placeholders/) consists of.
+The idea is similar to Medium's, but serving an image with the same dimensions but higher compression.

 ## Conclusion